RajKandane/Valentine-day/README.md

 #### 4. Personalize It
 - Edit `index.html` to change the question, title, or GIF
-- Edit `yes.html` to change the celebration page
 - Edit `script.js` to tweak the toast messages, button behavior, or GIF changes
 - Edit `style.css` to change colors, fonts, or animations
 - Swap out the music file in the `music/` folder with your own song